kumbulanit/t-sql/tech company/untitled/Module 16 - Programming with T-SQL/Lesson1_T-SQL_Programming_Elements.md

 -- Advanced comparison and logical operator examples SELECT
-    'Salary Analysis Report' AS ReportType,
+    'BaseSalary Analysis Report' AS ReportType,
     GETDATE() AS ReportDate,

     -- Complex WHERE clause equivalents in SELECT